-Significant issues Principal options for managing the issue Implications of the options Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) Implications of the Government's Three Waters Reforms and changes to legislation are likely to result in higher standards for water treatment and compliance costs, and changes to Water Services Delivery Model Continue with water services remaining in house There are likely to be increased costs to address health / safety concerns / issues from the new water regulator This will be resourced through existing budgets Not eligible for funding through Government's three waters reform programme Government may force amalgamation for councils that do not collaborate regionally ✓ Current budgets are known but impacts of the new regulator are potentially significant Unknown Unknown Н
+Significant issues Principal options for managing the issue Implications of the options Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) Implications of the Government's Three Waters Reforms and changes to legislation are likely to result in higher standards for water treatment and compliance costs, and changes to Water Services Delivery Model Continue with water services remaining in house There are likely to be increased costs to address health / safety concerns / issues from the new water regulator This will be resourced through existing budgets Not eligible for funding through Government's three waters reform programme Government may force amalgamation for councils that do not collaborate regionally Current budgets are known but impacts of the new regulator are potentially significant Unknown Unknown Н

-Significant issues Principal options for managing the issue Implications of the options Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) 2.
-Continue to work with other West Coast councils on regional aggregation model Decision making is kept within the region and communities are involved May not be effective scale Option 2 is preferred as the most likely scenario - Continue to work with other West Coast councils on regional aggregation model as best meets our community needs and keeps it local ✓ Budget impacts are unknown but expected to be significant Unknown Unknown Η 3.
-Explore joining Canterbury region aggregation model Costly to set up water Council Controlled Organisation but will be eligible for central government funding A dedicated water Council Controlled Organisation with no other competing priorities will be expected to better prioritise investment decisions across the region leading to better environmental and community outcomes than the Councils can individually achieve Potentially loss of community involvement in water decisions Council needs to opt into reform programme to be eligible for funding ✓ Budget impacts are unknown but expected to be significant Unknown Unknown Η Maintain a watching brief on the Government's Three Waters Reform Programme and evaluate other options as information becomes available Central government may force amalgamation for councils that do not aggregate regionally Implications from water reforms on service delivery including the impact of the water regulator and changes to legislation are still unfolding and happening at a rapid pace ✓ Budget impacts are unknown but expected to be significant Unknown Unknown Η
+Significant issues Principal options managing the iss Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) 2.
+Continue to we with other West Coast councils regional aggregation me the region and communities on are involved • May not be effective scale Option 2 is preferred as the most likely scenario - Continue to work with other West Coast councils on regional aggregation model as best meets our community needs and keeps it local ✓ Budget impacts are unknown but expected to be significant Unknown Unknown Ξ 3.
+Explore joining Canterbury reg aggregation mo gion Controlled Organisation but Budget impacts are unknown but expected to be significant Unknown Unknown Н 4.
+Maintain a watching brief the Governmen Three Waters Reform Programme an evaluate other options as information becomes availa do not aggregate regionally Implications from water reforms on service delivery including the impact of the water regulator and changes to legislation are still unfolding and happening at a rapid pace Budget impacts are unknown but expected to be significant Unknown Unknown Н

-Significant issues rincipal options for nanaging the issue Implications of the options Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) Limited internal resources (capability and capacity) available for asset planning 1.
-Build internal capability -By defining the optimum organisation design to meet shortfall including reviewing Recruitment Policy, determining match market remuneration, and developing training and retention programmes Builds internal capability Enables enduring change Takes time to implement Option 1 is preferred as the most likely scenario - Build internal capability including optimum organisation design ✓ Medium cost within existing budgets Η 2.
-This is already underway but less formal Relies on consultant provision in remote area that may not always be available Formal procurement process required ✓ Low cost within existing budget to set up panel Μ 3.
-Continue to share three water initiatives with other West Coast councils This is already underway and seen generally as successful Cost savings with not duplicating effort Relies one council to lead More attractive to the market with larger work packages ✓ Medium cost within existing budgets ✓ Medium ✓ Medium Μ
+Significant issues Principal options for managing the issue Implications of the options Most likely scenario for managing the issue Years 1-10 Years 11-20 Years 21- 30 Risk (H/M/L) Limited internal resources (capability and capacity) available for asset planning 1.
+Build internal capability -By defining the optimum organisation design to meet shortfall including reviewing Recruitment Policy, determining match market remuneration, and developing training and retention programmes Option 1 is preferred as the most likely scenario - Build internal capability including optimum organisation design ✓ Medium cost within existing budgets Н 2.
+Set up consultant backup This is already underway but less formal Relies on consultant provision in remote area that may not always be available Formal procurement process required Low cost within existing budget to set up panel M 3.
+Continue to share three water initiatives with other West Coast councils This is already underway and seen generally as successful Cost savings with not duplicating effort Relies one council to lead More attractive to the market with larger work packages ✓ Medium cost within existing budgets √ Medium √ Medium M